SwiftGuides/Playsinline_Video_Codes_to-Play_Video_in_WkWebView/README.md

 Add This Playsinline code in the html website source to fetch video in iphone's WkWebview fixed frame instead of going automatic full screen in safari brwser video player

-Example code here , in this code "playsinline" is placed under the video tag to wrok inline feature in  iphones working on ios 11+
+Example code here , in this code "playsinline" is placed under the video tag to wrok inline feature in iphones(ios 11+)

+this code is the sample of html website (videojs.html)

 ```
 <html>
     <body>